 The authors claim they aren’t making a diagnosis because they aren’t trying to treat Trump, just trying to determine how much of a threat he represents.
 But is it true?
-The dictionary defines the word diagnosis as “wrong with Trump:his is how most people understand the word.
+The dictionary defines the word diagnosis as “the process of determining by examination the nature and circumstances of a diseased condition.”
+This is how most people understand the word.
 It’s how it’s used in a doctor’s office and how it’s used on television.
 When something is wrong a doctor attempts to diagnose the cause of the problem from the symptoms.
-I haven’t read The Dangerous Case of Donald Trump but according to this Washington Post review, the book suggests a number of different diagnoses for what is
+I haven’t read The Dangerous Case of Donald Trump but according to this Washington Post review, the book suggests a number of different diagnoses for what is wrong with Trump:

 Trump displays signs of “extreme present hedonism,” the tendency to live in the moment without considering consequences, seeking to bolster one’s self-esteem no matter the risk.
 Or he exhibits “narcissistic personality disorder,” which includes believing you’re better than others, exaggerating your achievements and expecting constant praise.
 Combine hedonism, narcissism and bullying, and you get “an impulsive, immature, incompetent person who, when in the position of ultimate power, easily slides into the role of the tyrant,” Philip Zimbardo (of the famous Stanford prison experiment) and Rosemary Sword write.
 Others suggest that Trump shows indications of sociopathy, including lack of empathy, absence of guilt and intentional manipulation.
 Put it all together and you have “malignant narcissism,” which includes antisocial behavior, paranoid traits, even sadism.